 Establish Clear Learning Targets

+The Take Home sheet music included in our Music Reading Activity Bundles is a simple but effective way to help children build and demonstrate their music reading skills.
+These activities require VERY little, if any, writing.
 Some music teachers shy away from any written work at all.
 After all, elementary music classes are not usually set up with desks, tables, and chairs.
-Sometimes, the process of getting pencils and paper out seems to take too long.
+And, sometimes the process of getting pencils and paper out seems to take too long.

-This is an important step to develop independent music readers in the elementary grades and it doesn’t take long once you have taught your students an efficient process.
-A detailed outline of the routine I use is below.
+This is an important step to develop independent music readers in the elementary grades and it doesn’t take long once you’ve taught your students an efficient process.
+Take a peek at the detailed routine below.

 Allow Plenty of Rehearsal Time